-"I represent the atmosphere and the emotions associated with a landscape
+"I represent the atmosphere and emotions associated with a landscape.

-Landscape Paintings: New Mexico, Vietnam, Paris, Provence, or totally make-up places
+New Mexico, Vietnam, Paris, Provence, or the Imaginary

-"Every time I travel my eyes are searching for inspiration in the various cultures I get to discover.
-And I always find treasures: a mural seen on a street on Holbox Island, a visit to a local museum, or simply the people's clothes and homes and their arts and craft, all of these new elements are stored in my brain until I am back in my studio where I incorporate them into my current work.
+"Every time I travel, my eyes are searching for inspiration in the various cultures I learn about.
+I am always grateful to find treasures along the way: a street mural, a visit to a local museum, or simply the people's clothes like a beautiful yellow kaftan dress with numerous patterns.
+I keep all of these new elements in mind, until I am back in my studio where I can finally incorporate them into my current work." - Flo

-Flo de Bretagne could be a storyteller.
+Flo de Bretagne is a storyteller through art.
 In her landscape series she shares her souvenirs and her vision of places.
-She doesn't stick to reality and doesn't limit herself to a specific location but sometimes she combines several places to make her own unique landscape.
+Sometimes, she chooses to combine several places to make her own unique landscape.
 Some of her landscape paintings are part of public collections and have been put in hospitals.
-They surely invite the viewer to dream and travel in space and time.